mominul/gitree/README.md

 # gitree
-A Rust crate wraping the git-subtree script.
+A Rust crate wrapping the git-subtree script.